riadfrancoq/quanta-research-group.github.io/index.md

 {% capture text %}

-We believe that quantum research should be open, inclusive, and accessible.
-Through our projects, we create software, tools, and learning resources that are free to use.
+We believe in open, inclusive and accessible quantum research.
+Through projects, we create free-to-use software, courses, tools and learning resources.

 {%
   include button.html